 Cedaredge is a quaint town with a couple of blocks of shops and restaurants.
-It’s located on the Western Slope, in the southern valley below Grand Mesa.
+It’s located on the Western Slope in the southern valley below Grand Mesa, with great access to the national forest.

 The statutory town has a couple of nicknames: the Southern Gateway to the Grand Mesa, as well as Cedarberry.
 It’s located at 6,230 feet of elevation in Delta County.
-Cedaredge was incorporated on May 2nd, 1907.
+As of 2020, 2,279 people called Cedaredge home.

 History

-Though a small town, Cedaredge has a vital influence in agriculture during the pioneering age of Colorado.
-Sitting at an elevated vantage point (overlooking the Gunnison National Park, the Black Canyon, and the San Juan Mountains), the local produce, including fruits, vineyards, cattle, and more, were in demand.
+Though a small town, Cedaredge was a vital influence on agriculture during the pioneering age of Colorado.
+Sitting at an elevated vantage point overlooking the Gunnison National Park, the Black Canyon, and the San Juan Mountains gave the farmers an advantage.
+The local produce, including fruits, vineyards, cattle, and more, was in higher demand.

-Nowadays, Cedaredge continue to be an agricultural beacon in Colorado.
-This has also been a popular destination for fishing, skiing, and other recreational activities (especially during summer on the Grand Mesa).
+Nowadays, Cedaredge continues to be an agricultural beacon in Colorado.
+It has also become a popular destination for fishing, skiing, and other recreational activities due to its proximity to Grand Mesa and the surrounding national forest.

 Main Attractions

-Grand Mesa – Cedaredge lies at the southern entry point to Grand Mesa.
-A scenic byway connects with Mesa, to the north.
+Grand Mesa National Forest – Cedaredge lies at the southern entry point to Grand Mesa.
+A scenic byway connects with Mesa to the north.
 It’s the biggest flattop mountain in the world, so journey over it if you get a chance.

 Recreation

-- Grand Mesa National Forest to the north on CO-65 has both primitive camping and campgrounds.
+- Grand Mesa National Forest to the north on CO-65 has both primitive camping and 11 developed campgrounds.

-- Aspen Trails Campground is only three miles north on CO-65 on the way up the Grand Mesa.
+- Aspen Trails Campground is only three miles north on CO-65 on the way up to Grand Mesa.
+The property also includes a restaurant and RV Park, and they frequently have live music to keep you entertained.

-Read about the Camping near Cedaredge and Collbran, around Grand Mesa.
+- Read about the camping near Cedaredge, Collbran and Grand Mesa

-- Island Lake is located in the Grand Mesa N.F.
+- Island Lake is located in Grand Mesa N.F. with a boat launch.
 Take CO-65 north for 16 miles.
+This is a popular spot for catching brook, cutthroat, and rainbow trout.

 Accommodations